vogelino/RxJS-basics/README.md

 Runs an observable until an given observable emits an event.

 #### `scan`
 Similar to reduce in javascript.
 Takes a function and an initial value.
-The function is called with the accumulator and reaches it further.
+The function is called with the accumulator and the current value and reaches it further.

 #### `startWidth`
 Defines the data to start with and runs the observable once at the beginning.
 Replaces the second argument of `scan`.

+#### `mapTo`
+A method to tell the observable to map its data given a map function.

 ## [Observers](http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#IObserver)
 An observer is a function or an abstraction that subscribes to an observable and will be executed when the observable emits an event.